ple1n/awesome/philosophy.md

 If it changes my own view in any way.
 It might not be the right understanding, but it's good anyway because dialectic change is good _in any case_.

 Following this methodology, on the 2nd order, I try to gain more sources that give me such change.

+# Morality constructed on vector of intention and effect

+Usual theories of morality each treats the system as a system constructed on intention, or effect.
+The _de facto_ morality of human rights is of deontology, which is based on intention as in it says what people should do in what circumstances, and a morality based on deontology of the justice of contracts, especially private property.
+Another popular morality is utilitarianism, socialism, which emphasize systems constructed based on reasoning about effects, and anti-natalism which is popular on internet.

+The precise definition of intention and effects can be seen from section _Reduction by calculus_.

+These systems, share a common feature that they revolve around a fundamental element of either intention, or effect.

+What if nature of reality is more nuanced?
+Thats why advocate for a system of morality, on the fundamental level, based on a 2D vector of `(intention,effect)`, where `intention` and `effect` are not typical algebraic objects like real numbers.
+They represent immediate tendency of actions on the forementioned causal trajectory and consequences (effects, possible world) on the causal graph.

+It is often absurd to live a life when you have to reach noble goals through oftentimes, bad or evil means.
+The classical problem is how a utopia necessitates great wars, which is a common topic people litigate over in online discourse.

+A person might not have the traits you appreciate, but those very same traits give him a function, make him function as a person that achieve certain effects _that you appreciate_.
+This also implies a view of a split of a person as dual of his function in the world and his authentic self, haunting and pervasive.

+Having these concerns in mind, you get frustrated and start thinking how absurd all of the reality is, and slack off.
+Still, I hold the position that _absurdity is not real_ but a hint that might drive you into greater rationalization of the world, and eventually reach an impression of eureka in polar opposite to the impression of the absurd.

+# Compounding causality, a historical analysis and, on cognition

+Here I present a view on development of history that is related to previous elaboration on, _wisdom vs intellect_.

+Intellect is a computation power which derives answers given a computation process, while wisdom, is the answers themselves.

+# Multiple perspectives can be true, simultaneously

+It's often viewed competitively that if you believe in one theory, you must reject another.
+Just a very powerful bias I noticed in myself recently.
+The great theories from academia can be true, and your own theories can be true too.
+There is no need to fear when others talk about the great theories.

+# Solving the old 'reputation system problem' from a metalogic perspective

+Reputation systems are increasingly prevalent in modern systems

+- Ranks of a nation-state
+- Capital, where the amount of capital in particular, currency, decides one's agency, the amount of power one has to direct production through legal means.
+- IP quality, as implied in the internals of Cloudflare and various IP blacklists
+- Risk control in online social media platforms
+- CA systems starting from CA root, a centralized PKI.
+- GPG public key infrastructure, as an example on establishing a PKI decentrally, which I do not consider, ideal.

+The 'reputation' isn't reputation _per se_, which in usual sense means fame or recognition by an audience.

+There are potentially many ways to formalize this, which I came to belief is the core complexity of the said problem.
+Method wise, it's always ok to throw a random neural network to do the predictions.
+However, I want to do an analysis from the philosophical view point, to avoid the [explainability problem](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) and perhaps offer more profound insight towards the iterative maxima.

+- Define 'reputation' as compliance towards a specific goal, such as not creating spam.
+    - If we try to create a system upon this goal, it's destined to be a narrow system, by tautology.

+## Trust, and a prevalent phenomenon of isolation of invidiuals in the modern world

+This should derive some extra ideas that is adjacent to the above ideas on reputation systems.

+Most transactions of modern world tend to be clearly priced, mass saled, platformed products or labor, or transactions faciliated through institutions or legal formal processes.
+That's a fact.
+It's simply rare that two people get together and cooperate without a contract.
+And it's rare even though people can sign contracts.

+Trust is a highly profitable element.
+Examples that _profit off trust_ include

+- Gangs that involve drug sales or other illegal activities
+- Corruption that can not work without secrecy
+- Employment.
+If an employer can trust another person to hold the capability of work without a degree, the total cost on both people get reduced drastically.
+The employer can pay less and the employee gets to not go to a university which, depending on the person, is a massive saving in time, and pain.
+- Business deals.